Best camera phones

 |

-Jostling for position amongst other high-profile phones, this phone includes image stabilisation for both the rear and forward-facing cameras, so you can be assured of blur-free shots.
-Photo and video quality are on-par with other handsets, and it even includes a microSD card slot for saving your images.
+Jostling for position amongst other high-profile phones, this phone includes image stabilisation for both the rear and forward-facing cameras, so you can be sure of getting blur-free shots.
+Photo and video quality are on a par with other handsets, and it even includes a microSD card slot for saving your images.

-Find out which camera we're talking about by logging in or taking a Which? trial.

 |74%